 - You suffered injuries and damages from the accident

 Drivers who disobey a red light or other signals can receive a ticket.
 If this is the case with your accident, you can use the driver’s ticket to support your claim.
+Those who’ve faced such incidents in Atlanta often reach out to Atlanta personal injury lawyers like John Foy & Associates for guidance.
 Talk to a lawyer today about filing a claim.